Skip to content

 Vuetify example

-Here we have a vuetify text field (v-text-field).
+Here we have a vuetify3 text field (v-text-field).
 In Vue, the v-model is a directive that provides two-way data binding between an input and form data or between two components.
 The variable myWeight is bound by the v-model attribute, so the shared state can read from it (shown in the GUI form) and write to it (input to the form stored as the variable contents).

 We've included, optionally, a label and a suffix for the text box.
 The label is a static string or title, and the suffix could be a static string, but the ":" in :suffix means we will look up and use the contents of a variable currentSuffix.
 This variable could change to 'kg' if our user prefers the metric system.